 Tae kwon Do is a Korean Martial Art and an Olympic Sport.
-It has been taught at King’s for over 7 years and in that time we have had a wide range of students enjoy the club.
+It has been taught at King’s for over 8 years and, in that time, we have had a wide range of students enjoy the club and achieve significant success.
 It has been good to see all ages and genders mix so well and work together to help each other out.

 We have entered both regional and national competitions and have gained medals at these.
 Most notably was Harrison Quinn who took a Silver Medal at the World Kickboxing Council’s Open Championship in Manchester in 2015.
 Harrison then went onto represent England at the World Championships in Portugal in August of that Year.

 One particular highlight has been a training session run by Rio 2016 Olympic Bronze medallist Bianca Walkden.
 The session was incredibly useful and gave the students an insight into the level required to be an Olympian.